united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_index.md

 {{</ mermaid >}}

 # Format
+## Versioning Prefix

+The `umh/v1` at the beginning is obligatory.
+It ensures that the structure can evolve over time without causing confusion or compatibility issues.

 ## Topic Names & Rules

 All part of this structure, except for `enterprise` and `_schema` are optional.